GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/offline-first/index.md

 The previous code handles three scenarios:

-- If the TWA has launched previously, this means that the service worker has been registered, and the PWA will be able to respond offline.
-In that case, call the method `launchTwa()` defined in the parent class to launch the Trusted Web Activity directly.
+- If the TWA has launched previously, the service worker has been registered, and the PWA will be able to respond offline.
+In that case, call `launchTwa()`, defined in the parent class, to launch the Trusted Web Activity directly.
 - If the TWA hasn't launched previously and the user is online, launch the Trusted Web Activity for the first time using the `firstTimeLaunchTwa()`